The Australian Christian Lobby has taken its bat and ball and gone home.

 When it started its campaign in 2004, only 38% of voters supported gay marriage.
 Now, seven years later, it’s more than 50% and up to at least 64% depending on what poll you look at.
 Some 75% of Australians regard gay marriage as “inevitable”.

 The attitudinal shift is huge.
 Seven of the eight Labor state branches have passed motions in support of gay marriage and all manner of public figures have begun editorialising in favour, having read the public mood.

 Every time the ACL is forced to explain its position in public, defend its arguments and prove its case, it goes backwards.

 Those who are undecided on the topic and who attend a public meeting to hear both sides, invariably leave as a supporter of equal marriage.

-The response therefore from the ACL has been to retreat from scrutiny, and to blame this retreat on "the gay lobby", trying to frame it as hostile so they can play the victim card.
+The response therefore from the ACL has been to retreat from scrutiny, but to blame this retreat on “the gay lobby”, trying to frame it as hostile so they can play the victim card.
 In fact, every public meeting around the country on this topic over the past seven years has been thoroughly civil.